princyok/TicTacToe_ClientServer/README.md

 # How to start playing

+You need Java Runtime Environment.

 1. Download the two .jar files: "TicTacToeServer.jar" and "TicTacToeClient.jar".

 2. Run the file "TicTacToeServer.jar" in order to start the server.

-3. Run the file "TicTacToeClient.jar" in order to open the game.**
+3. Run the file "TicTacToeClient.jar" in order to open a game.**

 4. Enjoy the game.
 Remember that you can select one of three levels of the computer player to play in your place.